This Web page has been archived on the Web.

 Information identified as archived on the Web is for reference, research or record keeping purposes.
 It has not been altered or updated after the date of archiving.
 Web pages that are archived on the Web are not subject to the Government of Canada Web Standards.
 As per the Communications Policy of the Government of Canada, you can request alternate formats by contacting us.

-The federal portion of this investment is funded by CanNor's Strategic Investments in Northern Economic Development (SINED) program, which focuses on long-term economic growth, economic diversification and capacity building in all three territories.
+This investment is made possible through CanNor's Strategic Investments in Northern Economic Development (SINED) initiative, which focuses on long-term economic growth, economic diversification and capacity building in all three territories.

-SINED is one of several economic development programs within CanNor which is responsible for coordinating and delivering Canada's economic development across the North, and for related policy development, research and advocacy.
+SINED is one of several economic development initiatives within CanNor.
+CanNor is responsible for coordinating and delivering Canada's economic development across the North, and for related policy development, research and advocacy.

 For further information, please contact:

 Canadian Northern Economic Development Agency (Yukon Regional Office)

 You can receive all our news and media updates automatically.
 Visit our Media Room RSS Feed for more information or to sign up.